 - Field gear (waders, stream boots)

 Thorough Member Training and Certifications: WSP will train Corpsmembers in the following before they arrive to their host site:

 - State and Federal employee policies (EEO, Health & Safety)

 - Corpsmembers conduct vital community outreach and provide positive public relations for agencies.

-- WSP staff are available throughout the year to provide valuable support to both Placement Sites and Corpsmembers.
-WSP staff travel to Placement Sites to conduct annual Site Visits to ensure all partners and Corpsmembers are supported, when possible and as needed.
+- WSP staff are available throughout the year to provide valuable support to both Mentors and Corpsmembers.
+WSP staff will travel to Placement Sites to conduct Site Visits to ensure all partners and Corpsmembers are supported, when possible and as needed.